Elektrochecker/shpd-seed-finder/README.md

 # How to use

+Download a precompiled .jar from the releases tab or build your own using the instructions below.

 ## Seed display mode

 If no more than two arguments are provided, the items found in a given seed will be printed on the screen: